springernature/vpat/nature-content-discovery.md

 <ul>
 <li>501 (Web)(Software)</li>
 </ul></td>
-<td>Supports with exceptions</td>
+<td>Partially supports</td>
 <td>
 The meaning or operation of the pages in this product is generally unaffected by focus order.
 The focus order of all page content matches the visual order.
+<br><br>
 Third party advertising scripts may inject content where the focus order does not match the visual order.
 </td>
 </tr>
 <tr id="link-purpose-in-context">